adamschmideg/coffeescript-eclipse/devjournal.md

     The referrred `[Class]` will not create a new class name, but expects an existing name
   * Syntactic predicate denoted as `=>`.

+* Debugging Xtext grammar with Antlrworks
+  * The grammar generated doesn't compile, it's looking for a class `DebugAbstractInternalAntlrParser` which cannot be found anywhere
+  * Xtext [claims to have new stuff for debugging][8].
+    New stuff includes a railroad diagram (`Views->Xtext->Xtext Syntax Graph`).
+    It also refers to a new generator fragment, `org.eclipse.xtext.generator.parser.antlr.DebugAntlrGeneratorFragment` which I don't know yet how to use.

   [1]: http://jevopisdeveloperblog.blogspot.com/2011/03/implement-tostring-with-xtexts.html
   [2]: http://www.eclipse.org/Xtext/documentation/2_1_0/100-serialization.php#serializationcontract
   [3]: http://stackoverflow.com/questions/8154790/visualize-lalr-grammar